chenxinfeng4/ffmpegcv/README.md

 - `VideoWriter`: Write a video file.
 - `VideoCapture`: Read a video file.
 - `VideoCaptureNV`: Read a video file by NVIDIA GPU.
+- `VideoCaptureQSV`: Read a video file by Intel QuickSync Video.
 - `VideoCaptureCAM`: Read a camera.
 - `VideoCaptureStream`: Read a RTP/RTSP/RTMP/HTTP stream.
 - `noblock`: Read/Write a video file in background using mulitprocssing.